iron-fish/website/docs/whitepaper/6_transaction.md

 #### Note Decryption by the Sender Using the Sender’s Outgoing View Key

-If at some later time after the transaction has been sent, the sender’s wallet needs to recreate the transaction history and decrypt the notes it sent in the past, it can do that with the help of the outgoing view key.
+If later after the transaction has been sent, the sender’s wallet needs to recreate the transaction history and decrypt the notes it sent in the past, it can do that with the help of the outgoing view key.

-Remember that initially the sender’s wallet was able to encrypt the note plaintext (using the symmetric encryption algorithm ChaCha20Poly1305) into $$C^{enc}$$ by calculating a shared secret as $$sharedSecret =  esk * pk_d$$.
+Remember that initially, the sender’s wallet was able to encrypt the note plaintext (using the symmetric encryption algorithm ChaCha20Poly1305) into $$C^{enc}$$ by calculating a shared secret as $$sharedSecret =  esk * pk_d$$.

 Since the sender’s wallet doesn’t have access to either $$esk$$ or $$pk_d$$ after the transaction has been sent, that information is stored in the second encrypted field on the Outgoing description: the $$C^{out}$$ field.
 This field is created by the sender of the transaction at the time it is made and stored on the Output description.